jimcannamela/react-todos/README.md

 ## Refactor

 Refactor to use the appropriate React Hook to get this to work.
-During this refactor, the following hooks may make their way into the project: `useState`, `useReducer`, `useContext`, and/or `useEffect`.
+During this refactor, the following hooks may make their way into the project: `useState`, `useReducer`, `useContext`, `useEffect`, and/or `useRef`.